-As a matter of principle, the winning party is entitled to full reimbursement of all costs accrued on the basis of the Austrian Attorneys' Fees Act ("Rechtsanwaltstarifgesetz").
-If either party prevails/loses only in part, the court divides the costs on a pro rata basis.
+As a matter of principle, the winning party is entitled to full reimbursement of all costs accrued.
+If either party prevails/loses only in part, the court divides the costs on a pro-rata basis.
 The court may also decide to put the costs of a certain segment of the proceedings on the winning party, if it displayed unreasonable behaviour during the course of the proceedings which caused additional costs for its opponent.
 As far as a claim is substantiated by material law, damages and interests are granted in judgments passed in action for performance.